madhavkarri/-CarND-BehavioralCloning-P4/MadhavKarri_CarNDP4_Writeup.md

 Overview
 ---
-In this project, use deep neural networks and convolutional neural networks to classify traffic signs.
-Train and validate a model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
-Use the trained model to predict and classify German traffic sign images from the web.
+Develop a convolutional neural networks using keras to clone driving behavior.
+Train, validate and test a model using Keras.
+The model will output a steering angle to an autonomous vehicle.

 The Project
 ---